KjellConnelly/react-native-musicplayercontroller/README.md

 ```

 #### iOS
-Should work for iOS 3.0+ (devices from 2009)
+Should work for iOS 3.0+ (devices from 2009 or later).
+Of course React Native is requires a newer version, which may change as time goes on.
+But lets just say this module works for all iOS devices because it probably will.

 ## Common Debugging Issues

 ##### If you just downloaded the new version of this package...
+Open your app's package.json file and make sure under dependencies, react-native-musicplayercontroller has a version number you're okay with.
+I like to do: ```"react-native-musicplayercontroller": "*"``` because it always prioritizes the latest version.
+Then:
 ```
 npm update react-native-musicplayercontroller
 ```
 ... then you will want to restart the React-Native server.
 So kill that process in your terminal and restart it:
 ```
-react-native run-ios
+react-native start
 ```
-Otherwise your module will be old
+And of course, rebuild the actual app (Xcode > Build & Run, or ```react-native run-ios```)

 ##### If you're testing on simulator

-Unfortunately MPMusicPlayerController doesn't work on the iOS Simulator.
-So you just get an alert.
+Unfortunately MPMediaPickerController doesn't work on the iOS Simulator.
+So you just get an alert if you try to open the Picker.
+And since you can't pick an item, playing them won't work either because you won't have anything selected.

 ##### Types of metadata?